 The GAC advised that strings associated with market sectors that have clear and/or regulated entry requirements in multiple jurisdictions (e.g., financial, gambling, professional services, environmental, health and fitness, corporate identifiers, and charity) should also receive protections in the form of three additional safeguards requiring registry operators to verify and validate a registrant's licenses or credentials, consult with authorities in case of doubt about the credentials, and conduct periodic post-registration checks to ensure the registrant's compliance.
-And conduct periodic post-registration checks to ensure the registrant's compliance.
-Specific risks and to "bring registry policies in line with arrangements in place offline."
-As implemented by ICANN, the safeguards applied to about 50 strings, but received fewer protections than GAC had originally advised.
+The GAC explained that these strings may require such additional safeguards to address specific risks and to "bring registry policies in line with arrangements in place offline."434 As implemented by ICANN, the safeguards applied to about 50 strings, but received fewer protections than GAC had originally advised.435

-&lt;sup>433 ICANN GAC (11 April 2013), Beijing Communiqué, pp. 8-10.
+ICANN GAC (11 April 2013), Beijing Communiqué, pp. 8-10.
+Ibid, p.

-Ibid. p.
 10.